jfrog/jfrog-github-app/README.md

 - **Adds Global Secrets**: The app stores the **JFrog Access Token** and **Platform URL** in the organization's secrets.
 - **Enables Workflows**: It allows the required workflows at the organization level and for each selected repository.
-- **Creates a Frogbot Environment**: A **Frogbot** environment is created automatically for public repositories, with the maintainers of the repository as reviewers.
+- **Creates a Frogbot Environment**: A **Frogbot** environment is created, with the maintainers of the repository as reviewers for public repos.
 - **Opens a Branch**: The app opens a branch to add Frogbot workflows for pull requests and CI pipelines.
 - **Creates a Pull Request**: A pull request with the required changes is automatically opened for Frogbot integration.

-## Post-Installation

-After the pull request that adds the Frogbot configurations is merged, the JFrog GitHub App performs the following actions:

-- **Triggers the Scan Repository Workflow**: The app manually triggers the `scan-repository` workflow on the default branch of the repository.
-- **Triggers the Scan Pull Request Workflow**: It also triggers the `scan-pull-request` workflow on any open pull requests in the repository.
+If the "Merge to default branch" option is selected, the changes will be merged automatically.

 ---